alt-romes/albumsofthemonth/README.md

 Delete the file *albums.json*

-Upon adding a first album, this file will be created with it
+Upon adding a first album, the file will be created with it

 ## Adding a New Album